ryanlhxu/ryanlhxu.github.com/about.md

 #### Modelling My Simple Life

-I'm a PhD student in economics.
+I'm a Ph.D student in economics.
 The process of my life and study would be recorded such that they could be formed into a memorable shape.
 I'm really attracted by Jekyll's clear and concise.

 #### Interests